How is ‘drive’ defined under the OWI statute?

 Prepare for the Wisconsin Police Academy Phase 3 Test.
 Utilize flashcards and multiple choice questions, complete with hints and explanations to excel in your upcoming exam!

-The term 'drive' under the OWI (Operating While Intoxicated) statute is specifically defined as the act of exercising control over the vehicle's speed and direction while it is moving.
-This definition emphasizes the active role a driver must take in managing a vehicle during operation, distinguishing it from mere possession or operation of the vehicle when it is not in motion.
+Under the OWI (Operating While Intoxicated) statute, the term 'drive' is specifically defined as the act of exercising control over a vehicle's speed and direction while it is in motion.
+This definition captures the essence of what it means to actively manage a vehicle as it operates on a roadway or similar surface.

 Subscribe